 Our supplier selection process is stringent and conducted in accordance with our internal policies and procedures.
 We value suppliers that are able to:

-Read our full Contractor Health and Safety Manual here.
+Please click below to access our Contractor Health and Safety Manuals.

 subsidiaries’ Suppliers when doing business with or on behalf of Coeur Mining, Inc..